What Is A Spark Plug? its Functions, Diagram And Parts

 Iridium Spark Plug

-The iridium types of spark plugs last longer since iridium is a harder and more durable material than platinum.
-The center electrode is designed to be small, which makes it require less voltage to generate a spark.
 This is why it’s of high cost compared to the first type.
 Nowadays, most vehicles feature the iridium spark plug because it minimizes the amount of car breakdown.

 Single Platinum Spark Plug

-These types of spark plugs are similar to the copper/nickel version; only that, their center electrode contains a platinum disc.
-This disc is welded to the tip rather than nickel alloy.
 Single platinum plugs are expensive but last longer than nickel alloy before it has worn away.
 It generates more heat, which reduces carbon buildup.
 The plug is recommended for new cars with a coil-on-plug ignition system.

 Double Platinum Spark Plug

-In these types, there is a platinum coating both at the center and ground electrodes, which makes them more efficient and last longer.
+In these types, there is a platinum coating on both the center and ground electrodes, which makes them more efficient and last longer.
 It is a great choice for a wasted spark ignition system that exerts more wear on both electrodes.

 In a wasted spark ignition system, each ignition coil ignites two spark plugs at a time.
-One in the compressor stroke’s cylinder and the other in the exhaust stroke’s cylinder.
-At last, the spark gets wasted because the air/fuel mixture is already burnt in the previous stroke.
-This ignition system is not much affected by rain or debris.
+One spark plug is ignited in the cylinder of the compressor stroke, while the other is ignited in the cylinder of the exhaust stroke.

 Silver Spark Plug

-Because the material of silver spark plug is less durable, it does not last as long as iridium or platinum spark plug.
+Because the material of a silver spark plug is less durable, it does not last as long as an iridium or platinum spark plug.
 But it has better thermal conductivity; it’s often used in older European performance cars and motorcycles.

 Related: What Is A Fuel Injection System?
 Its Diagram and How It Works